Foreign Project Office

 The Foreign Project Office can be on temporary basis or permanent basis provided the foreign project office has been awarded a project which is to be executed in India from the government or private sector.
 FPOs are subject to specific regulations and guidelines laid down by the Reserve Bank of India (RBI) and the Ministry of Corporate Affairs (MCA).

-Documents Required for Foreign Project Office
+What are the Documents Required for Setting Up a Foreign Project Office in India?

 The documents required for Foreign Project Office (FPO) registration in India are as follows: